LeandroTheDev/factions_weapons/README.md

 Unfortunately, for copyright reasons, i cannot share the downloads of the models/textures/animations necessary for the modpack, so i recommend that you look for the download [link](http://leandrothedev.duckdns.org:8000/projects/pack1.zip) from the official mods.

+### Questions
+- Can i use in my server? yes
+- Can i reupload this to workshop? yes
+- Can i modify this modpack? yes
+- Can i share this modpack? yes
+- Can i steal this modpack? only if the name is changed
+- Can i charge for this modpack? only if the name is changed

 Forked from
 - [Simple Overhaul: Melee Weapons](https://steamcommunity.com/sharedfiles/filedetails/?id=3052668642)
 - [Vanilla Firearms Expansion](https://steamcommunity.com/sharedfiles/filedetails/?id=2667899942)
 - [Post-Soviet Armory](https://steamcommunity.com/sharedfiles/filedetails/?id=2891251749)

+FTM License